 - The monthly cost of PPO and HMO plans for employee-only coverage, as well as employee +1 and employee plus family coverage.
 Metrics are shown by position level for each of the segments and company size groupings.

 - Medical office visit copays, generic and brand name prescription copays, deductibles and out of pocket maximums by position level

 - Health benefits for part-time employees, including average cost of limited benefit plans offered, wellness program usage and commonly offered programs

 - Paid time off policies by position level, including amount of vacation time according to length of employment as well as data on savings and severance plans

 - Additional offers including company cars, dining, tuition, reimbursement, etc.

 - Corporate office staff turnover

-Even though bonus target payouts for general managers haven’t changed much in recent years, actual bonus payouts have decreased
+- Even though bonus target payouts for general managers increased a percentage point, actual bonus payouts have remained the same.

-Best performing brands in the marketplace tend to provide more compensation incentives to their managers
+- Top-performing brands in the marketplace tend to provide more compensation incentives to their managers.

 Be first in line for the latest insights.